 People are central to church growth, but how outreach is conducted is also important.
 You may have the best church members in the world, but you must have smart and strategic programs if you want to add to the congregation.
 Here are a few ideas to consider.

-Technology has been a lifesaver for many churches during the pandemic.
+Technology has been a lifesaver for many churches.
 It has taught us the value of leveraging it for outreach by pushing us to think about what is possible beyond the walls of the church.

 If you started live-streaming services during the shutdown, there’s no reason to stop.
 Online services provide an alternative for those who are unable to attend in-person worship.